akash172002/The-Grand-Hotel/README.md

 This is Hotel booking application in which this website is for reception person who can login his/her id and check booking and cabins and update the cabins and bookings and hotel online settings like charges etc.

+And in this React query and Supabase is used

 Developed by - Akash Chandra Sarraf